CEL Rule Conditions

 • the full root object as context, so expressions can use explicit paths such as context.toolArguments.amount

-Direct variables keep expressions concise and close to the native condition path style.
+Direct variables keep expressions concise.
 The context variable is safer for generated expressions, collision avoidance, and future fields that are not valid CEL identifiers.

 For the strict profile, the runtime should expose only curated root variables such as auditInfo, headers, toolArguments, endpoint metadata, and permission values needed by the rule phase.
 It should not expose the full context object by default.
 This prevents future internal runtime metadata from becoming visible to tenant-authored CEL just because it was appended to the root request context.